 The Triple Malt Chocolate Cake from Chowhound was a big success and I’d definitely recommend it for malt lovers.
 It was very malty.

 UPDATE: I tried some more of this cake on Day 2 and it was even better.
 I think next time I will use a different frosting.
 This one tasted good, but had so much butter it really firmed up in the refrigerator.
-This frosting recipe would probably work very well.

 6 ounces bittersweet chocolate, coarsely chopped